Alice 2 Project Notes

 I was unable to move the Move Kayak method into the if/then statement, so I devised a system of combining both sets of collision detection methods.

-Two of my advanced students get very angry when they think that they have made a mistake; this can lead to anything from breaking the headphones to pounding their own heads with their fits.
+Two of my advanced students get very angry when they think that they have made a mistake; this can lead to anything from breaking the headphones (or even the computer’s monitor) to pounding their own heads with their fits.
 I thought about showing this project to their classes before adding the collision detection method.
 After consulting with one of their teachers, I decided to try the collision but I did not add any indicator of incorrect motion.
 I was informed that even a simple “nice try” or “try again” could bring on aggressive behaviors.
 I also have the scene wait a few seconds before the collision method begins to allow for a potential initial collision.
 Both students were fine with this approach.

 My original attempt to modify a previous method did not work, so I hid my previous method related to the collision and started again by adding a new method.
 I then ran into another problem – the directions said to find the object’s width in the properties tab, but I found width in the functions tab.
 As with many of the tutorials, specific instructions may not have been updated but a creative person can often find a solution.